Hill Farm Historical Society

 Picture

-Historical Society board member Paul Dickson is overseeing restoration of equpment used on North Oaks Farm.
+Hill Farm Historical Society board member Paul Dickson is overseeing restoration of equipment used on North Oaks Farm.
 Paul is drawing on his farming roots to restore the equipment to operating condition.
 Paul Dickson (left) and Paul Storch (right), a restoration expert, are readying a feed mill for restoration.

 Denise Fleming, Vice President-Events